amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - Vengeance of the Moon Knight #1
 - White Boat #2
 - Witchblade #2
+- Let This One Be a Devil #2
 ## Read Later
 - 100 Bullets
 - Aint No Grave